gruenkyle/overwatch2_CounterGen/README.md

 # overwatch_dpsCounter

-A script that uses OpenCV to determine the best counters to each Overwatch hero on the enemy team.
+A script that uses OpenCV to determine the best counters to each Overwatch hero on the enemy team

 Version 1.60
 - Role Specific Script Complete